vinipsmaker/gsoc2014-boost/README.md

 ## Some target scenarios

-I've wrote this section several times, but Bjorn Reese put into better words than me, then I'll quote it.
+Bjorn Reese [put into better words]( http://lists.boost.org/Archives/boost/2014/03/212072.php) than me, then I'll quote it.

 > 1. Targets embeddable HTTP servers (e.g. to implement ReST APIs).
 >    These servers should be able to co-exist with other embeddable